AarushX/PhotoSift-Mac/README.md

 * Highly configurable using a propertygrid
 * Can rename and delete files if needed
 * Portable, settings are saved as XML in application folder
+- Wineskin used to create a Mac App
+- Works with up to MacOS Sonoma (14) + Developer Beta

 <img src="http://rlvision.com/photosift/screenshot.png">